sudheergolla1432/employee-service/README.md

 # employeeserv

-As per requirements I have created/modified 3 rest endpoints.
+As per requirement created/modified 3 rest endpoints.
 And also handled all exceptions.
 Also coded for validations of RequestBody.

 Code can be found in below git repository link: